William C. Shiel Jr., MD, FACP, FACR

 What are alternatives to fundoplication?

-Although fundoplication is the standard surgical method for treating GERD, endoscopic methods for treating GERD have been developed.
+Although fundoplication is the standard surgical method for treating GERD, endoscopic methods for treating GERD are being developed, and none of these are able to replace the need for fundoplications.
 Endoscopy utilizes endoscopes, which are long flexible tubes that are swallowed by patients.
 The inside of the esophagus can be viewed through the endoscope and various instruments can be passed through channels in the endoscope.

 Other methods also have been employed experimentally.
 Although endoscopic methods offer a simpler way of treating GERD than fundoplication, there are many questions about how effective, safe, or long-lasting they are, and they are being performed and evaluated at a limited number of centers until these questions have been answered.

 Medically reviewed by Venkatachala Mohan, MD; Board Certified Internal Medicine with subspecialty in Gastroenterology